-Our providers and staff provide medical services for our patients.
-As of 2020 due to COVID-19 we are providing telehealth services along with seeing patients in our office.
-All services are coded and a claim is sent to the patients insurer.
+Our providers and staff provide a wide range of medical services and consultations, including telehealth (at the providers discretion for in-state patients).
+All services and consultations are coded and a claim is sent to the patients insurer.
 It is the responsibility of the person who presents the child to know the insurance provisions and understand their financial obligations.

 Preventative visits for patients are 3-5 days, 1 month, 2, 4, 6, 9, 12, 15, 18 months, 2 years, 2 1/2 years, then annually from ages 3 to 21 years.
 These visits and procedures are recommended by the American Academy of Pediatrics Bright Futures (recommendations for preventative pediatric health care).
 Our practice recommends seeing newborns at 2 weeks of age we feel it is important to monitor growth, feeding, develpment, as well as to address any concerns you may have.
 The 2 week of age visit is billed as an evaluation and management visit (not well baby/preventative).
 We recommend that you check with you insurance carrier to see how your specific policy covers preventative visits as well as the procedures associated with visits at every age.
 Your child’s exam includes measurements, vitals, and developmental/behavioral screenings.
 Any additional services addressed such as treatment of new or existing health conditions will require a separate code which may result in a copay/co-insurance/deductible from your insurance company.